The latest news

 If you want to stay longer in Poreč, book an apartment or room from our offer.

 Still, being a tranquil little town, doesn't mean it's devoid of content, especially in summer.
 At the end of June or the beginning of July the Parkfest takes places in a couple of Novigrad's parks.
-For a taste of local lifestyle, visit Novigrad in the middle of August when for three days, the local celebration of St. Pelagius, the city's patron saint takes place.
+For a taste of its local lifestyle, visit Novigrad in the middle of August when for three days, the local celebration of St. Pelagius - the city's patron saint takes place.
 Attend open air concerts, participate in local games or taste fish specialties.